What to Pack for a Ski Trip with Kids with Printable Packing List

 Vacations are meant for relaxing, so grab some reading material and cozy up by the fireplace.

-A pair of tennis shoes for off snow activities
+- A pair of sneakers for off snow activities